AHartmaier/pyLabDD/README.md

  - [NumPy](http://numpy.scipy.org) for array handling
  - [MatPlotLib](https://matplotlib.org/) for graphical output

+## Versions

+ - v1.0: Initial version (with F90 subroutine)
+ - v1.1: Pure Python version (slower, but more robust installation as NumPy no longer supports distutils)

 ## License

 The pyLabDD package comes with ABSOLUTELY NO WARRANTY.
 This is free